EventSaucePHP/EventSauce/docs/docs/getting-started/2-create-events-and-commands.md

 all the data they need and _only_ expose that data.
 In EventSauce, they have but one technical requirement:

-> All events must objects.
+> All events must be objects.

 Depending on your serialization strategy your events may need to implement more methods or indicate they implement a certain interface.